arashkaffamanesh/lxc-rke-rancher/README.md

 ## Why this?

-There are some use cases for this implementation, e.g. companies who are running lXC containers on bare-metal and don't line VMs ;-)
+There are some use cases for this implementation, e.g. companies who are running LXC containers on bare-metal and don't line VMs ;-)

 ## Prerequisites